Niels-Bohr-Institute-XNS-StructBiophys/BayesApp/README.md

 \* use prefix "f" to Fix value, i.e. f22.0 instead of 22.0 for d_max
   if no prefix is given, the input value is used as initial value in the optimization search

-** None: fit only alpha and dmax, Moment: fit alpha, d_max and eta, Evidence: fit alpha, dmax, eta and ratio
+** This part of the code (p(r) for non-dilute scatterers) is not maintained and therefore not part of the GUI.
+There is no garantee that it is working, so use this option with care and be extra critical when interpreting the results.
+None: fit only alpha and dmax, Moment: fit alpha, d_max and eta, Evidence: fit alpha, dmax, eta and ratio

 NB NB The input values are the same as at the web site
 Only the first line has to be a non blank line